 Expected Cost of Ownership So much of a surveyor’s responsibility is tied to not only protecting your safety and vessel soundness on the water, but also your financial interest.
 Quite often new owners believe the cost of ownership is much lower than it actually is.
-Don’t be surprised when you start filling those small cracks in the deck with $100 bills.
+Don’t be surprised when you start filling those small stress cracks or crazing in the deck with $100 bills.
 According to David Pascoe, one well-respected member of the marine surveying community (now retired), the average annual cost of ownership (not including lien or boat loan payments) is as follows:

 Vessel Age / Annual Upkeep (% of Purchase Price)

 1 -5 Years / 8%